ex-aws/ex_aws/README.md

 - Binaries and Maps.
 ExAws always uses binaries over char lists, and returns maps instead of proplists.

-- No built in dependencies.
+- Few built in dependencies.
 Already using Poison?
 No need to add jsx as a dependency.

 - Lambda support